crowdagger/crowbook/book_example/arguments.md

         crowbook [FLAGS] [OPTIONS] [--] [ARGS]

 FLAGS:
-    -d, --debug              Print debugging information
     -h, --help            Prints help information
     -l, --list-options    Lists all possible option
-        --list-options-md    List all options, formatted in Markdown.
     -s, --single          Use a single Markdown file instead of a book configuration file -V, --version         Prints version information
     -v, --verbose         Print warnings in parsing/rendering

 OPTIONS:
-        --create <FILES>...
-Creates a new book with existing markdown files.
-    -o, --output <FILE>                Specifies output file.
+    -c, --create <FILES>...
+Creates a new book with existing markdown files -o, --output <FILE>                Specifies output file
-        --print-template <TEMPLATE>    Displays the default value of a template.
-        --set <KEY_VALUES>             Sets a list of book options -t, --to <FORMAT>                  Generate specific format [values: epub, pdf, html, tex, odt]
+        --print-template <TEMPLATE>    Displays the default value of a template --set <KEY_VALUES>             Sets a list of book options -t, --to <FORMAT>                  Generate specific forma [values: epub, pdf, html, tex, odt]

 ARGS:
-    <BOOK>    File containing the book configuration, or a Markdown file when called with --single.
+    <BOOK>    File containing the book configuration, or a Markdown file when called with --single
 ```

 Note that Crowbook generates output files relatively to the directory